pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 # Presence API for Ruby SDK

-Presence tracks online/offline status and custom state.
-It provides:
-- Join/leave events per channel
-- Occupancy (user count) per channel
-- Channels a UUID is subscribed to
-- Presence state associated with users

-Learn more: Presence overview.
+Presence tracks who is online/offline and stores custom state.
+It shows join/leave events, occupancy, subscriptions per UUID, and presence state.
+Requires Presence add-on enabled for your key in the Admin Portal.
+See Presence Events for subscribing to presence channels.

 ## Here now

-Requires Presence: Enable the Presence add-on in the Admin Portal.
-See Presence Events to receive events.

-Returns the current state of a channel: list of UUIDs subscribed and total occupancy.
+Returns the current state of a channel: list of UUIDs and occupancy.

+- Requires Presence add-on enabled for your key in the Admin Portal.
+See Presence Events for details.
-Cache: 3-second response cache.
+- Cache: 3-second response cache.

 ### Method(s)

+To call Here Now in the Ruby SDK:

 ```
 `1here_now(
 2    channels: channels,
 3    channel_groups: channel_groups,
+4    limit: limit,
+5    offset: offset,
-4    http_sync: http_sync,
+6    http_sync: http_sync,
-5    callback: callback
+7    callback: callback
-6)
+8)
 `
 ```

 Parameters:
-- channels (String, Symbol): Channel(s) to return occupancy for.
+- channels (String, Symbol): Channel(s) to return occupancy results.
 If omitted, returns global here_now for all channels.
-- channel_groups (String, Symbol): Channel group(s) to return occupancy for.
+- channel_groups (String, Symbol): Channel group(s) to return occupancy results.
 Wildcards not supported.
+- limit (Integer, default 1000): Max occupants per channel; range 0–1000.
+Use 0 for counts only (no UUID details).
+- offset (Integer, default 0): Zero-based start index for pagination; must be >= 0 and requires limit > 0.
+Included only when offset > 0.
-- http_sync (Boolean): Default false.
-Async returns a future; call value to get Envelope.
-If true, returns array of envelopes (even if only one).
-For sync methods, an Envelope object is returned.
+- http_sync (Boolean, default false): Async by default returns a future; call value to get the Envelope.
+If true, returns an array of Envelopes (or a single Envelope for sync methods).
-- callback (Lambda with one parameter): Called for each envelope.
-For async methods, a future is returned; call value to retrieve the Envelope (blocks thread).
+- callback (Lambda one parameter): Invoked for each Envelope.
+For async, call future.value to retrieve the Envelope (blocks until available).

 ### Sample code

 #### Get a list of uuids subscribed to channel

-Reference code
+##### Reference code

 ```
 1require 'pubnub'